Section 1 - General information

 What will Voi do to keep streets safe from e-scooter clutter?

-Voi and the Council will work together to make sure there are clearly designated parking areas for e-scooters, through technology and incentives.
+Voi and the councils work together to make sure there are clearly designated parking areas for e-scooters, through technology and incentives.
 Voi manage their fleet daily to make sure that it is not causing clutter and will be able to quickly identify any problem areas where we can look at initiatives to prevent it happening in the first place.
+Racks have been introduced in busy areas.

 E-scooter users travel at high speeds and pose a danger in traffic for other road users.
 How are they safe?